andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 #### Strength and Limitations

 Resistant to overfitting.
 Accuracy depends on kernel function.
+Picking a good kernel function is hard, since it requires a good understanding of the input.
+The kernel function currently giving the best accuracy might not be well-suited for future data.

 ### LSTM